IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Similarly for `PetDTO`:

-- Right-click the `PetDTO` element and click on the `Mapping...` option.
+- Right-click the `PetDTO` element and click on the `Map from Domain...` option.
 - Select the `Pet` Entity from the bottom drop-down.
 - Ensure that the following attributes are checked:
   - `name`